Sometimes you are assigned a password that looks like this:

 In Baskerville, it’s easy to see that the fourth character is a capital I. The next character is not so clear but the next one is definitely the numeral 1, which makes the character after the capital I a lowercase l.
 You can tell that the next two characters are not the same– one is a zero, one is a capital O– but it’s hard to say which, so type one of each and find out.

 The last character is neither a 1 nor a lowercase L nor the number 1.
-The only thing is could be is the “pipe” character.
+The only thing is could be is the “pipe” character (at the far right on most keyboards, with the shift key).
 So that’s what it is.

 If you’re the one making up passwords, avoid using the characters that can be confused with others.
 Just don’t use zeroes or capital Os or capital I or lowercase L or the number 1.